Coronavirus: Andela, in search of a model, experiences run of bad luck

 The pandemic has increased uncertainty among the start-up’s leaders as to the strategy to adopt to meet the needs of its market.

-Since taking over the reins at Andela in July 2019, Jeremy Johnson seems to have been announcing one piece of bad news after another.
+The sole person heading Andela since July 2019 following the depart of president Christina Sass, Jeremy Johnson seems to be announcing one piece of bad news after another.

 In early May, the young American executive, CEO of the US start-up specialising in the training and placement of African software developers on behalf of global tech giants, announced that 10% of the company’s staff was being laid off, impacting 135 people in Nigeria, Uganda, Kenya, Egypt and the United States, across all professions (Rwanda and Ghana were spared).
 Senior staff have also taken salary cuts in solidarity with efforts to keep the company afloat.